-- 1) Teachers will participate and collaborate in the PLC process. - 2) Teachers will follow the BDS Assessment Principles and Practices and Board Policy.
+- 1) Teachers will participate and collaborate in the PLC process. - 2) Teachers will follow the BDS Assessment Principles and Practices and Board Policy. - 3) The custom grade symbol will be used to indicate when a summative assessment is missing/incomplete and averages as a zero in the grade until replaced (Parent Portal displays the term "missing" instead of ).
+The only situation in which a zero may be used is when a student has completed an assessment and demonstrated no mastery of the standard(s) on that assessment. - PLCs decide upon and implement a common gradebook configuration for categories of summative assessments with administrator approval. - 5) Formative assessments will be weighted no more than 5% of a student's final grade. - If a student transfers within the 9 weeks, the receiving teacher will enter a "transfer" grade, if available, and post the final grade.

-- 3) The custom grade symbol will be used to indicate when an assessment is missing/incomplete and averages as a zero in the grade until replaced (Parent Portal displays the term "missing" instead of ).
-At the end of a marking period, any student with on summative assessment(s) receive "I" as his/her grade for that marking period.
-Any "I" remaining at the end of a term, semester and/or school year must be addressed via teacher and administrator consultation.
-Note: Changes made after a gradebook is set up have the potential to affect a student's grade. - 4) The only situation in which a zero may be used is when a student has completed an assessment and demonstrated no mastery of the standard(s) on that assessment. - 5) PLCs decide upon and implement a common gradebook configuration for categories of summative assessments with administrator approval. - 6) Formative assessments will be weighted no more than 5% of a student's final grade. - 7) If a student transfers within the 9 weeks, the receiving teacher will enter a "transfer" grade, if available, and post the final grade. - 8) Those teachers using Edgenuity will state using the appropriate comment code in the district online gradebook that a student's achievement and progress for a particular Edgenuity course will be found in Edgenuity. - 9) Independent summer work (i.e. summer reading, math assignments) may be assigned but grades will not be given until instruction has occurred (see Principle 1). - 10) In an effort to encourage students transferring to an alternative school an opportunity to recover their courses/credits towards an acceptable level of academic performance, no student shall transfer with a course or semester grade lower than a 50.
+- Those teachers using Edgenuity will state using the appropriate comment code in the district online gradebook that a student's achievement and progress for a particular Edgenuity course will be found in Edgenuity. - Independent summer work (i.e. summer reading, math assignments) may be assigned but grades will not be given until instruction has occurred (see Principle 1). - 9) In an effort to encourage students transferring to an alternative school an opportunity to recover their courses/credits towards an acceptable level of academic performance, no student shall transfer with a course or semester grade lower than a 50.